istresearch/scrapy-cluster/docs/topics/crawler/extension.rst

             self._increment_status_code_stat(response)

             # process your response here
-            # yeild Scrapy Requests and Items like normal
+            # yield Scrapy Requests and Items like normal

 That is it!
 Your spider is now hooked into your scraping cluster, and can do any kind of processing with your responses like normal.